jakari/invoicing/README.md

 ### Adding a user

 To add a user to the application, run `php bin/console user:create`.
 The guide will ask for username and password.
 After user creation you may log in.

+### Deployment in dokku

+Run `git push [environment]` to push to the desired environment.
+Applications are ran as `herokuishuser`, so if you need to run migration or other commands on the server do the following:

+1. SSH to server
+2. Run `dokku enter [applicationname]`
+3. Run `su -u herokuishuser` to become herokuishuser
+4. Run your desired commands (for example `php bin/console doctrine:migrations:migrate`)

+#### Postgres management

+In order to manage the postgres instance, do the following:

+1. `dokku postgres:enter [applicationname]`
+2. `psql -U postgres`